stanfrbd/searchcve/README.md

 # searchcve
 > Web scrapping tool written in python3, using regex, to get CVEs, Source and URLs.

+> Generates a CSV file in the current directory.

 ### Example of usage

 ```